Malaysia

 A long road until justice served

-Bringing before a court those responsible for shooting down Malaysian Airlines flight MH17 over Ukraine, killing 298 people, will be long and complicated.
+Bringing before a court those responsible for firing the missile that shot down Malaysian Airlines flight MH17, killing 298 people, will be complicated.